-When most people evaluate a product, service or technology, they only look at the product, service or technology’s aesthetics and not its reason for being….FUNCTION.
+When most people evaluate a product, service, or technology, they only look at its aesthetics and not its reason for being….FUNCTION.

-The more one understands the functions of a product, service, technology or process, the more opportunities arise for dramatically reducing the cost of the product, service, technology or process.
-By substituting and/or in some cases eliminating an element of a product, service, technology or process with an equal or better product, service, technology or process.
+The more one understands the functions of a product, service, technology, or process, the more opportunities arise for dramatically reducing the cost of the product, service, technology, or process.
+This is accomplished by substituting and/or, in some cases, eliminating an element of a product, service, technology, or process with an equal or better product, service, technology, or process.

 Frequently Asked Questions About Value Analysis

-- VA Project Management – the value analysis world is filled with multitudes of VA Studies, initiatives and conversions, you must be ready to handle all the products, services, technology and process studies on an ongoing basis.
+- VA Project Management – The value analysis world is filled with multitudes of VA studies, initiatives, and conversions.
+You must be ready to handle all the product, service, technology, and process studies on an ongoing basis.

-- Advanced Analytics – it is a given that you must be an expert with a spreadsheet but that is only a small part of the reporting and analysis picture.
-You must start to embrace the world of relational databases that are the backbone of all Advanced Analytics platforms and reporting tools.
-Once you understand and use the database tools you will learn how you can make your best analysis automatic, repeatable with less work and better results every time.
+- Advanced Analytics – It is a given that you must be an expert with a spreadsheet but that is only a small part of the reporting and analysis picture.
+You must start to embrace the world of relational databases that are the backbone of all advanced analytics platforms and reporting tools.
+Once you understand and use the database tools, you will learn how you can make your best analysis automatic, repeatable, and with less work and better results every time.

-- Value Analysis Process – we are not talking about the process where a new product request is filled out then sent to VA Coordinator then the VA Committee, that is more of workflow.
+- Value Analysis Process – We are not talking about the process in which a new product request is filled out and then sent to the VA Coordinator and the VA Committee.
+That is considered the workflow.
 What we are talking about is the value analysis approach that is used for studies based on functional analysis.
-This is the process that will streamline and guide all of your studies and help you get a better understanding of any and all products, services, technologies and processes without being a subject matter expert.
+This is the process that will streamline and guide all of your studies and help you get a better understanding of any and all products, services, technologies, and processes without being a subject matter expert.
 The VA Academy has this program available to you.

-- Good Interview Skills – you are not just walking product through a VA Team or Committee but you are dealing with highly technical and extremely busy professionals such as physicians, clinicians and other hospital technicians/professionals who are experts in their disciplines.
-The information you need is with them, your subject matter experts and product users and you need to be able to ask good questions in order to bring out the exact functional requirements for your VA Studies.
+- Good Interview Skills – You are not just walking products through a VA Team or Committee but you are dealing with highly technical and extremely busy professionals such as physicians, clinicians, and other hospital technicians/professionals who are experts in their disciplines.
+The information you need is with them, your subject matter experts and product users, and you need to be able to ask good questions in order to bring out the exact functional requirements for your VA studies.

-- Benchmarking – Most people do not like being compared to anyone else and told that they could do better in this area or that but there is no better tool or skill set that will let you know exactly where you stand or where you should be.
-That skill is benchmarking or the search for the best practice with apples to apples comparisons in functional characteristics.
-Remember, there are so many different types of benchmarks that you can benefit from, historical, cohort, system-wide, pricing, utilization, etc.
+- Benchmarking – Most people do not like being compared to anyone else and told that they could do better in this area or that area, but there is no better tool or skill set that will let you know exactly where you stand or where you should be.
+That skill is benchmarking, or the search for the best practice with apples to apples comparisons in functional characteristics.
+Remember, there are so many different types of benchmarks that you can benefit from (historical, cohort, system-wide, pricing, utilization, etc.).